mikedzikowski/cs-vuln-report/README.md

 - **v2.0**: Added proper pagination and error handling
 - **v3.0**: Fixed API limits and added comprehensive reporting
 - **v4.0**: Enhanced registry filtering and retry logic
+- **v5.0**: ✅ **Working registry filtering with discovery and comprehensive testing**

 ---

 **⚠️ Important**: This script processes ALL vulnerabilities in your environment.
-For large deployments, expect significant runtime and ensure adequate system resources.
+For large deployments, expect significant runtime and ensure adequate system resources. **Registry filtering is now fully functional and tested!** 🎉

+**🎯 Pro Tip**: Always run registry discovery first to see what registries are available in your environment, then configure filtering accordingly for optimal results.